In Java, a TreeSet is a part of the java.util package and implements the NavigableSet interface, which

 - Sorted Order: Elements are automatically sorted in natural order (or using a custom comparator), which is useful when maintaining sorted data is required.

-supports efficient methods for obtaining subsets, headsets, and tailsets, allowing for quick range-based operations. - Navigable: Offers convenient methods like
+- Efficient Range Queries: The TreeSetsupports efficient methods for obtaining subsets, headsets, and tailsets, allowing for quick range-based operations.

-for accessing elements based on their values. - No Duplicates: Ensures that the set contains only unique elements.
+- No Duplicates: Ensures that the set contains only unique elements.

 - Consistent Performance: Since it is based on a balanced tree, performance remains consistent, even with large data sets.